-A campus wide "timely warning," called a Safety Alert, will be issued to the campus community in the event that a situation arises, either on or off campus, which in the judgement of the Chief of Appalachian Police or his designee constitutes an ongoing or continuing threat.
+A campus wide "timely warning," called a Safety Alert, will be issued to the campus community in the event that a situation arises, either on or off campus, which in the professional judgment of the Chief of Appalachian Police or his designee constitutes an ongoing or continuing threat.
 The Chief of Appalachian Police will generally make the determination, in consultation with other university officials, if a Safety Alert is to be issued.
-However, in some cases of immediate or ongoing threats, the university police tele-communicators and supervisors may issue timely warnings.
+However, in some cases of immediate or ongoing threats, Appalachian Police telecommunicators and supervisors may issue timely warnings.